-The competition will held at the USC Marshall School’s Fertitta Hall from Saturday morning, November 19 until Sunday morning, November 20.
+The competition will be held at the USC Marshall School’s Fertitta Hall from Saturday morning, August 5 until Sunday morning, August 6.
 Teams will be required to pitch/demo their projects to our judges to be eligible for a prize.
 Prior knowledge of supply chain technology is helpful, but not required for competitors as subject matter experts will provide guidance and instruction.

 Food and refreshments will be provided on site during the competition.

 Saturday, August 5 – Day 1: Hackathon (Competition), USC Fertitta Hall

 |8:00 am||Team check in / Continental Breakfast|

 Sunday, August 6 – Day 2: Hackathon (Competition and Award Ceremony), USC Fertitta Hall

 |6:00 am||Breakfast Service|

 |9:30 am||30 minute Warning to End of Competition|